UD Central Exchange: Basic Components

-This page presents some basic components of the Exchange 2010 services.
+This page presents some basic components of UD Central Exchange service.

 Only current University of Delaware employees are eligible for an Exchange account.
 Exchange accounts use the same UDelNet ID and password as other central IT systems.
 Students may access shared resources without the need for an account.